ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.63] 11.07.2022 =
+= [4.63.1] 19.09.2022 =
-* Update: Marked as compatible with WordPress 6.1
+* Marked as compatible with WordPress version 6.0.2
-* Update: Few notices (e.g. "Constant FILTER_SANITIZE_STRING is deprecated") was fixed for better compatibility with PHP 8.1.
+* Fix: PHP Warning: Attempt to read property “ID” on null in /wp-content/plugins/user-role-editor/includes/classes/user-role-editor.php on line 369
-* Update: URE does not try to deactivate itself in case another instance is active, just shows notice and stops execution.
+* Fix: Deprecated: Automatic conversion of false to array is deprecated in ./includes/classes/base-lib.php on line 212